 "Jesus Christ, what a morning," he said.
 "And they talk about a coffee coloured Europe!"

-Speaking of coffee here's three young men sipping decaf on his couch, three white men in suits and a lad whose skin is a distinct shade of green.
+Speaking of coffee here were three young men sipping decaf on his couch, three white men in suits and a brute whose skin was a distinct shade of green.

 "What are you a," Willem said, "Martian or something?"

 "They've been waiting for you," Moya said.
 "This is Mr Wagenaar.
 And Mr Brugmans.
 And Mr Kroon.
 And Paval Poznyak."